awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-exceptions.rst

 * AWS request ID for the failed request

-:classname:`SdkServiceException` also includes an :aws-java-class-prev:`ErrorType <core/exception/ErrorType>` field that indicates whether the failed request was the caller's fault (a request with illegal values) or the AWS service's fault (an internal service error).

 SdkClientException
 ===================

-:aws-java-class-prev:`SdkClientException <core/exception/SdkClientException>` indicates that a
+:aws-java-class:`SdkClientException <core/exception/SdkClientException>` indicates that a
 problem occurred inside the Java client code, either while trying to send a request to AWS or while trying to parse a response from AWS.
 An :classname:`SdkClientException` is generally more severe than an